 Note: While the unjust war in Ukraine rages on, we’re leaving this post here with the sincerest of hopes that peace arrives and the country can be enjoyed by tourists once more.
 In the meantime, find out about how you can help Ukrainians in Berlin.

 Over the years, I’ve become very taken with seeking out the more unusual attractions in any given city.
 The weirder, the better, I say (you can read all about the places I’ve visited in my ongoing weird and offbeat series).

-So when I travelled to Kyiv, Ukraine, I naturally spent time at some pretty quirky places, like the Museum of Toilet History and Petrivka Book Market.
-Also on my list was the Kyiv Crematorium, a building with such unique and impressive Soviet style architecture, that it’s hailed by architects the world over.
+So when I traveled to Kyiv, Ukraine, I naturally spent time at some pretty quirky places, like the Museum of Toilet History and Petrivka Book Market.
+Also on my list was the Kyiv Crematorium, a building with such unique and impressive Soviet-style architecture, that it’s hailed by architects the world over.

 Why You Should Visit The Kyiv Crematorium

 The Kyiv Crematorium, constructed in 1968, is one of the more distinctive examples of Socialist Modernist architecture that was so prevalent in the former Soviet Union.
 Located in Baikove Cemetery, the crematorium is part of Memory Park, a creation of the husband and wife artistic duo, Ada Rybachuk and Vladimir Melnichenko, in collaboration with architect Abraham Miletskyj.